Araffe/azure-security-lab/readme.md

 The migrated Contoso environment has the following issues:

-•	The storage account / container used has open, public access.
+- The storage account / container used has open, public access.

-•	There is no access control in place for the virtual network / subnet.
+- There is no access control in place for the virtual network / subnet.

-•	Virtual Machines are not encrypted.
+- Virtual Machines are not encrypted.

-•	No Role Based Access Control (RBAC) is in place to determine which users have access to which resources.
+- No Role Based Access Control (RBAC) is in place to determine which users have access to which resources.
 Contoso would like only the minimum amount of access to be given to users, including time limited access.

-•	The Azure SQL Database has no firewall rules configured.
+- The Azure SQL Database has no firewall rules configured.

 # Initial Lab Setup <a name="setup"></a>

-**Important: The initial lab setup using ARM templates takes around 45 minutes - please initiate this process as soon as possible to avoid a delay in starting the lab.**

 *All usernames and passwords for virtual machines are set to labuser / M1crosoft123*